sarahbarron/Stream-3-Project/README.md

 - Installed the package gunicorn to connect my project to Heroku.
 - Disabled collectstatic in heroku so heroku wont try to upload the static files.
 - Deployed the project on heroku
-- Added the heroku address to our valid hosts
+- Added the heroku address to valid hosts in settings.py
--

 ## Problems encountered throughout the project

 - I committed my env.py which held my private develpment envrionmet variables to GitHub.
 To solve the problem i deleted the env.py file from all my previous Git Commits and added the the env.py file to .gitignore for all future commits